Only You Can Stop Cybersecurity threats

 - Organized crime

-Just like other criminals, cybercriminals are motivated by money.
+Just like other criminals, cybercriminals want money.
 Organized, well-funded hackers target businesses of all sizes, small and large.
-Once they’ve obtained a foothold, they hold your system or files hostage until they’re paid.
+Once obtaining a foothold, criminals hold your system or files hostage until paid.

 - Advanced Persistent Threat (APT) Groups

 These loosely affiliated groups typically work to benefit the interests of a government.
 North Korea, Russia, Iran and other countries have APT groups.
-Although government agencies are targeted most frequently by APT groups, private businesses can get caught in the crossfire.
+So, although government agencies are targeted most frequently by APT groups, private businesses are also caught in the crossfire.

 - Insider threats

 An employee within your company, either knowingly or unknowingly, may cause a security breach.
-Sometimes it’s because they’re disgruntled or angry, other times it’s a result of unintentional negligence.
+Sometimes employees are disgruntled or angry, other times it’s a result of unintentional negligence.

-Hacktivists pool their resources like APTs but are motivated by their own goals and interests.
-They harass and compromise private businesses or governmental organizations that disagree with their values.
+Hacktivists pool resources like APTs but are motivated by personal goals and interests.
+They harass and compromise organizations that disagree with their values.

 Cybersecurity is Key in Turbulent Times

-Many threat actors are taking advantage of our current climate by using COVID-themed credential phishing, malware and spam email campaigns.
+Many criminals are taking advantage of our current climate by using COVID-themed credential phishing, malware and spam email campaigns.
 It only takes one click and the entire company is at risk.

 Arm your organization and shield your business against cyberthreats.
-Start with a robust cybersecurity awareness training program for every employee, regardless of position.
-By giving workers the most up-to-date information, you’ll be confident they have the knowledge necessary to protect themselves and your company from cyberattacks.
+For instance, start with a robust cybersecurity awareness training program for every employee, regardless of position.
+By giving workers the most up-to-date information, they’ll have the knowledge necessary to protect themselves and your company from cyberattacks.

 Your firm also needs a strong cybersecurity policy including: